 If the same information was shared on a learning platform, the employees could easily refer to the tips before writing a follow-up email and increase their chances of getting a positive response.
 Hence through on-the-job learning, employees can easily apply what they’ve learned and break the forgetting curve.

-Skilled employees are a valuable asset for any organisation.
-So it is crucial to create an environment where employees’ full potential is recognised and nurtured.
+Skilled employees are a valuable asset for any organization.
+So it is crucial to create an environment where employees’ full potential is recognized and nurtured.

 An advanced learning and development system at work can help identify skill gaps and develop competencies to perform various tasks efficiently.
 By taking proactive steps toward employee skilling and aligning it with the company’s goals, it is possible to achieve desired outcomes that can positively impact the business’s bottom line.